 Covid-19 cases at Keele

 On this page you will find information about confirmed cases of Covid-19 at Keele University, along with information about how we are supporting students and staff.
-We aim to update this page daily.

 Daily confirmed cases

 The figures on this page show the number of confirmed cases over the last seven days.

 - Keele University students who are living on campus

 - Keele University students who are living off campus